imightbeamy/buzzerbot9000/how_to.md

 gpio-admin: could not flush data to /sys/class/gpio/unexport: Invalid argument
 ```

-Once that's running you should be able to go to your to \<your domain\>/sms in a browder and see `Webhook Error - we attempted to validate this request without first configuring our auth token.` and see this on your raspberry pi `[Twilio]: Error - Twilio auth token is required for webhook request validation.`
+Once that's running you should be able to go to \<your domain\>/sms in a browder and see `Webhook Error - we attempted to validate this request without first configuring our auth token.` and see this in the console `[Twilio]: Error - Twilio auth token is required for webhook request validation.`

 ### Twillio